cjen07/social_network/README.md

 Remark

   * Very welcome to anyone who is willing to try it out and give any suggestions
-  * All releases are working well and this respository is still under rapid development
+  * All releases are working well and this branch is still under development

 To setup